-Most locals still have union dues collected through the employer, through automat- WebEx or on-site ic payroll deductions, but the AFT has created a system to make it easier for locals and affiliates to take control of their revenue stream.
+Most locals still have union dues collected through the employer, through automatic payroll deductions, but the AFT has created a system to make it easier for locals and affiliates to take control of their revenue stream.
 In this session, you'll learn how to electronically collect dues and/or COPE (Committee on Political Education) contributions directly from members.